Here’s What You’ll Study in a Nurse Practitioner Degree Program

 What certification will I need?

-The American Academy of Nurse Practitioners Certification Program (AANPCP) and the American Nurses Credentialing Center (ANCC) both offer nationally-recognized certification programs.
+The American Association of Nurse Practitioners Certification Program (AANPCP) and the American Nurses Credentialing Center (ANCC) both offer nationally-recognized certification programs.
 Your specialization will dictate which organization you can be certified, although there is some overlap with a few specialties.

 Nurses with master’s-level, post-graduate or doctoral degrees can apply for certification in adult, family and adult-gerontology nurse practitioner specialties by taking AANPCP’s exam.
 To be eligible to sit for the test, applicants must have:

 - NPs with an MSN, post-master’s certificate or doctorate